 If you would like more information, please email us at firstname.lastname@example.org.

 Queen Mary University of London provides information about a range of faith services offered at the University on its website

 Our Interfaith Forum provides faith societies with the opportunity to raise any issues surrounding faith at the University, work together on interfaith initiatives, provide feedback on use of the Multi-Faith Centre and discuss the suitability of the Multi-Faith Centre timetable.

-Contact the Representation and Democracy team at your Students’ Union with any questions you may have.
+Contact the Student Voice team at your Students’ Union with any questions you may have.